bykhov/bykhov.github.io/_teaching/communication.md

 category: previous
 ---

-I have taught various communication-related topics.
-The main ones are outlined in the following:
+I have had the privilege of instructing on various communication-related subjects in various institutions (SCE, BGU, HIT).
+The primary topics can be summarized as follows:

 * Modern communication overview
 * Analog communication
 	- Baseband-bandpass representation